attila-lendvai/maru/README.md

 #### Overview - bootstrap stages

 A language evolves by the introduction of new features (optimizations, new primitives, etc).
-If you want to use such a new language feature in its own implementation, then you need to *bootstrap* it:
+If you want to use such a novel language feature in its own implementation, then you need to *bootstrap* it:

-1) first implement the support for it in your compiler and/or eval, and produce an executable that can already compile and/or eval this new version of the language
+1) first, implement the support for it in your compiler and/or eval, and produce an executable that can already compile and/or eval this new version of the language
-2) after that you can start using this feature, and now you may even rewrite the implementation of this very feature, and use/assume this feature in its own implementation.
+2) after that, you can start using this feature, and now you may even rewrite the implementation of this very feature, and use/assume this feature in its own implementation.

 It's a confusing enough process, so it makes sense to fork the codebase at the point between 1) and 2).
-Strictly speaking, checking out and building a specific prior commit would be enough for bootstrapping, but you may want to harmonize the build system, or you need to `git cherry-pick` some fixes into 1), and sometimes the implementation of the new feature simply requires two parallel, wildly diverged instances of the codebase, until the feature is fully implemented/debugged/bootstrapped.
+Strictly speaking, checking out and building a specific prior commit would be enough to provide an executable to execute the bootstrap process, but you may want to harmonize the build system, or you need to `git cherry-pick` some fixes into 1), and sometimes the implementation of the new feature simply requires two parallel, wildly diverged instances of the codebase, until the feature is fully implemented/debugged/bootstrapped.
 But once it's working fine, the old branch becomes irrelevant/stale, except for:

-- didactic purposes (easier to follow how a language grows)
+- didactic purposes (to make it easier to follow how a language grows)
 - aesthetics (cherry-picking or backporting changes wouldn't be possible without having separate branches)
 - "Oh God, we have lost all the executables!" -- bootstrap again all the way up from the C implementation

-> NOTE: do not confuse this notion of a *stage* (as in developmental stages) with e.g.
+> NOTE: do not confuse this notion of a *stage* (as in 'developmental stages') with e.g.
 > [the 3 bootstrap stages while compiling GCC](https://gcc.gnu.org/install/build.html).
 > Our notion is an endless iterative process of evolving the language.
 > Suggestions for a better nomenclature are welcome!